 SimTraffic Version 10, Trafficware

-Quadstone Paramics Version 6, Pitney Bowes (effective January 1, 2018, WisDOT will no long support)
+Quadstone Paramics Version 6, Pitney Bowes (effective January 1, 2018, WisDOT will no longer support)

 Vissim Version 10, PTV Group

-Use the most current build number for the software listed above (e.g., SimTraffic 10.0.1, Paramics 6.9.3, Vissim 10.00).
+Use the most current build number for the software listed above (e.g., SimTraffic 10.1.2.20, Paramics 6.9.3, Vissim 10.03).
 However, please contact BTO-TASU for consideration of the use of different versions of the software (e.g., SimTraffic 9 vs. SimTraffic 10, Vissim 9 vs. Vissim 10).
 Do not switch from one software platform to another without first consulting with BTO-TASU.
 TEOpS 16-20-11 provides additional information on when to consider upgrading the software for a microsimulation model that has either already been completed or is in the process of being developed.